 He opened his arms towards him as he spoke and would have clasped him in them, but there was nothing, and the spirit vanished as a vapour, gibbering and whining into the earth.
-Achilles sprang to his feet, smote his two hands, and made lamentation saying, "Of a truth even in have no life in them; all night long the sad spirit of 105 Patroclus has hovered over my head making piteous moan, telling me what I am to do for him, and looking wondrously like himself."
+Achilles sprang to his feet, smote his two hands, and made lamentation saying, "Of a truth even in the house of Hades there are ghosts and phantoms that have no life in them; all night long the sad spirit of Patroclus has hovered over head making piteous moan, telling me what I am to do for him, and looking wondrously like himself."